RenderKit/embree/readme.txt

 former ones are called intersection filter functions, the latter ones occlusion filter functions.
-The filter functions can be used to implement various useful features, such as rejecting a hit to implement backface culling, accumulating opacity for shadow shadows, counting the number of surfaces along a ray, collecting all hits along a ray, etc.
+The filter functions can be used to implement various useful features, such as rejecting a hit to implement backface culling, accumulating opacity for transparent shadows, counting the number of surfaces along a ray, collecting all hits along a ray, etc.

 The filter functions provided by the user have to have the following signature: